 Sexual orientation has been included in Florida’s hate crimes law since 1991.

-The state legislature routinely considers “preemption” bills that would prevent municipalities from making and enforcing some laws, including LGBT+ protections, if there’s a state law on the books addressing it.
-At least one bill, proposed in 2018, intentionally targeted LGBT+ protections, but a number of other bills have unintentionally threatened LGBT+ protections.
+The state legislature routinely considers “preemption” bills that would prevent municipalities from making and enforcing some laws, including LGBTQ+ protections, if there’s a state law on the books addressing it.
+At least one bill, proposed in 2018, intentionally targeted LGBTQ+ protections, but a number of other bills have unintentionally threatened LGBTQ+ protections.

-A 2018 Williams Institute survey in northeastern Florida reported that three quarters of LGBT+ respondents experienced discrimination in their everyday life.
+A 2018 Williams Institute survey in northeastern Florida reported that three quarters of LGBTQ+ respondents experienced discrimination in their everyday life.

 Legal status of the Transgender Community